 Therapy animals are everywhere these days—literally!
 Flexible federal laws governing what qualifies as a service animal have allowed Americans to develop unique interpretations.
 Sometimes, they do so in ways the law intended.
 However, other times, they interpret the law in ways that leave people scratching their heads, wondering what exactly the rules are.

 Are you considering if you need a service dog?
 Perhaps you’re a business with customers entering with a service dog?
 Or maybe you suffered injuries because of a poorly behaved service or support animal?
 No matter your circumstances, here’s a breakdown of what you need to know when it comes to service animal laws.

 Technically yes, if the animal is actually a “service dog.”
-Under federal laws, there is an important distinction between service animals and emotional support animals.
-Under the Americans with Disabilities Act, service animals (not just dogs) are allowed in most public spaces—even if the area has a “no pets” policy.
+Federal law draws an important distinction between service animals and emotional support animals.
+Under the Americans with Disabilities Act (ADA), service animals are allowed in most public spaces—even if the area has a “no pets” policy.

-In this context, a service animal is an animal that has specifically been trained to perform tasks for a person with a disability, whether it be physical and mental.
-As long as the animal is leashed (unless a leash would interfere with its tasks), under control, and house broken, the ADA requires businesses and other public places to allow the service animal, even if other laws wouldn’t usually permit it, such as in restaurants.
+A service animal is specifically trained to perform tasks for a person with a physical and mental disability.
+If the animal is on a leash (unless a leash would interfere with its tasks), under control, and housebroken, the ADA requires businesses and other public places to allow the service animal with very few exceptions—even if other laws wouldn’t usually permit their presence, such as in a restaurant.